 Rock climbing in Meteora

-In the northern part of the Greek mainland you find another extremely popular rock-climbing destination in the Meteora.
-Meteora is a landmark of mainland Greece, famous for its huge rock formations, on top of which traditional Orthodox monasteries are built several centuries ago.
+In the northern part of the Greek mainland you will find another extremely popular rock climbing area at Meteora.
+Meteora is a landmark of mainland Greece, famous for its huge limestone rock formations, on top of which traditional Orthodox monasteries were built several centuries ago.
 Therefore, this place sculpted millenia ago by time itself, is considered a holy monastic community which should not be disturbed, and the climbers are restricted to a designated area of the Meteora.
+Many of the towers of rock are up to 300 m high.
+There are over 600 routes many of which are bolted.
 Also, here, climbing and hiking trail festivals are organized in autumn.

 Rock climbing is an adventure and extremely demanding sports activity.
 It demands a lot of physical skills such as endurance, agility and coordination of the body parts along with great mental control.
 Rock climbing requires a lot of training in climbing techniques and usage of climbing equipment.
 A lot of rock climbing clubs offer both equipement and courses.